EU chief stepping down early to seek election as MEP

 When asked if he had ambitions to become Belgium's next EU commissioner or to be the next EU Parliament president, he said: "It doesn't work that way.
 I want to serve where I can be useful.
 I have no other ambitions".

-The EU's top jobs are normally decided via informal negotiations after the elections in May.
+The EU's top jobs are normally decided via informal negotiations after the elections.

 But Michel's announcement will put pressure on other aspirants to declare their intentions earlier — including EU Commission president Ursula von Der Leyen, who is expected to seek a second term.